tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 **Note:** if you copy your access token to a Word document (or another similar text processing document), and from there to your chess bot program, a hidden character may be added in the end of your token.
 If your token does not work, check with backspace if a hidden character was added.

 Now you can play chess games in different ways.
 You can also try direct communication with the Lichess API, either through a computer program or directly from the command line.
-For example
+For example:

-$ curl https://lichess.org/api/account -H "Authorization: Bearer <INSERT PERSONAL TOKEN HERE>"
+*$ curl /https://lichess.org/api/account -H "Authorization: Bearer <INSERT PERSONAL TOKEN HERE>"*

 should display your account information in JSON format.
 (Replace the token above with your personal access token.)